In this article, you will learn:

 Typically, Aaron T. Beck is considered as the Father of Cognitive Therapy – a specific type of CBT Treatment.
 This treatment contributed in a great way to the areas of recognition and treatment of depression.

-For instance, many patients do not respond to the antidepressants despite its prevalent use.
+For instance, many patients do not respond to antidepressants despite its prevalent use.
 This is because they do not take medications for due to many reasons.

 In other words, such individuals become dependent on medication to enhance their moods.